AAM77/AAM77.github.io/_posts/2018-08-13-lets_talk_about_ruby_what_the_heck_are_blocks.markdown

 Hello
 ```

-We called a ruby method here called *<a href='https://ruby-doc.org/core-2.4.0/Integer.html#method-i-times' target='_blank'>#times</a>*.
+We called a ruby method here named *<a href='https://ruby-doc.org/core-2.4.0/Integer.html#method-i-times' target='_blank'>#times</a>*.
 This built-in Ruby method accepts a block and repeats that action of the number of times specified (by an integer).
 Here, we essentially told it to output 'Hello' five (5) times.
 <br>
 <br>